thegoldentoilet/mulberry/README.md

 Mulberry currently supports the following mobile platforms:

-- iOS4 and above on iPhone and iPad
+- iOS 4.x and above on iPhone and iPad
-- Android 2.2 - 2.3 Phone only (3.x -4.x tablet support on the way)
+- Android 2.2-2.3 Phone only (3.x-4.x tablet support on the way)
 - Mobile web on most webkit-based browsers

 # Getting Started

-The Mulberry toolkit is supported on OSX Lion and Snow Lion
+The Mulberry command line toolkit is supported on OSX Lion and Snow Lion

-Mulberry will probably work on:
+It will probably work on:

 * Windows 7 64-bit via Cygwin
 * Ubuntu 11 64-bit